 André discussed the merits of taking a functional approach.
 Essentially, to really gain confidence in a target’s commercial attractiveness and the viability of its business plan, you need a strategy-led commercial due diligence report driven by your investment hypothesis – and this is about a lot more than market conditions.

 This is because to produce a bankable CDD report, most industry experts alone find it challenging to focus the analysis and structure.
 For instance – and this is what demonstrates the amazing agility of his method – André was approached by a Dutch PE that had engaged an industry expert for a CDD.
 After three weeks, the expert returned a series of bullet points with opinions, no analysis and hardly any comment on the financial forecast.
-The PE approached André to turn the report around, and within three weeks, he delivered a top-notch report that resulted in a highly lucrative acquisition.
+The private equity team approached André to turn the report around, and within three weeks, he delivered a top-notch report that resulted in a highly lucrative acquisition.

 That said, sometimes the project is too early-stage to warrant a bankable CDD report.
 However, the PE still needs market intelligence – and this is where Martina Liggesmeier demonstrates speed.
 Martina is an expert in driving origination and market screening, with experience working with Apax Partners, Castik Capital, and Afinum, to name a few.